SIG Sauer M17: Serial numbers

 The pistols are serialized with a unique set of serial numbers that incorporate items of significance to the Old Guard: "LS" represents line six of the Sentinels' Creed, "My standard will remain perfection"; "02JUL37" to signify the first 24-hour guard posted at the Tomb of the Unknown on July 3, 1937; and "21" to signify the 21 steps it takes the Tomb Sentinels to walk by the Tomb of the Unknown and the military honor of a 21 Gun Salute.

 Magazines

-Tomb Sentinels carry loaded weapons, with the 21-round magazine inserted into the pistol.
+Tomb Sentinels carry the pistol with the 21-round magazine inserted.

 The magazines are customized, and feature an aluminum base plate engraved with the names of the Greek figures featured on the Tomb of the Unknown – Peace, Victory, and Valor – and include a name plate on the bottom of the magazine engraved with the Tomb Sentinel badge number.

+Commercial variants

-SIG Sauer P320-M17 and P320-M18
+P320-M17

 In 2018, SIG Sauer released a civilian market variant of the handgun called the P320-M17.

 The firearm is nearly identical, albeit lacking the tamper resistant takedown screws, and available with or without an external manual safety.

-The P320-M17 stainless steel slide is PVD coated and the control elements feature a black finish like found on later military M17 service pistol batches.
-A commemorative edition was also released, called simply the M17 Commemorative, produced in the exact specification of the original gun delivered to the army, including brown trigger and controls, the same choice of magazines selected by the military, and delivered in a plain cardboard box rather than the normal SIG Sauer hard sided black plastic case, just as military pistols were packaged.
-Production of the M17 Commemorative was limited to a run of 5,000 units.
+The P320-M17 stainless steel slide is PVD coated and the control elements feature a black finish as found on later military M17 service pistol batches.